Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

 \subsection{Polymer stretching in the nonlinear system}

-All stochastic results presented here are conditioned since they were measured along polymer trajectories.
-Our purpose is to understand better the flow along turbulent polymer trajectories and obtain insight into the interactions between polymers and turbulence that keep chains strongly out of equilibrium.
-We also aim to statistically characterise the stretched polymer states themselves in ultra-dilute turbulent polymer solutions with strongly nonlinear effects in chain elasticity.
+All stochastic results presented here are conditioned, since they were measured along polymer trajectories.
+They therefore describe the flow structures and polymer configurations sampled by the chains, rather than Eulerian statistics of the turbulent field.
+The nonlinear results are obtained from the full bead--spring dynamics, including viscous drag, Brownian forcing, elasticity, excluded volume and hydrodynamic interactions.
+Our purpose is to understand the flow encountered along turbulent polymer trajectories, the mechanisms that keep chains strongly out of equilibrium, and the statistics of the stretched polymer states themselves in ultra-dilute turbulent polymer solutions with strongly nonlinear chain elasticity.